 \subsection{State Prediction}

-We use a State Prediction Network (SPN) to initialize the LSTM states $h^0_j$, adapted here for time-varying effects, and detailed in Figure \ref{fig:sptvmod2}.
-Unlike previous work where the SPN processed past values preceding the target \cite{bourdinTacklingLongRangeDependencies2024}, our SPN analyzes the current processing window $(x, y, \varphi)$, comprising both input and output signals.
+We use an SPN to initialize the LSTM states $h^0_j$, adapted here for time-varying effects, and detailed in Fig. \ref{fig:sptvmod2}.
+Unlike previous work where the SPN processed values preceding the target \cite{bourdinTacklingLongRangeDependencies2024}, our SPN analyzes the current processing window $(x, y, \varphi)$, comprising both input and output signals.
 We leverage the discriminator's architecture for feature extraction.
 Since the discriminator already processes $(x, y, \varphi)$ tuples, we re-use its learned features to drive state prediction.
 Our preliminary results indicated this was more efficient than instantiating a duplicate architecture.
 Furthermore, this acts as a form of transfer learning, facilitating the SPN's training.

-Therefore, the SPN comprises $1\times1$ layers and global average pooling layers (similarly to the discriminator) that process the discriminator's features, followed by a neural network determining the initial states $h^0_j$.
+Therefore, the SPN comprises $1\times1$ layers and global average pooling layers (similar to the discriminator) that process the discriminator's features, followed by a neural network determining the initial states $h^0_j$.
 The parameters of these layers are updated by the generator's optimizer.
-When using an SPN in this setup, the discriminator's parameters should be frozen to ensure that its features remain stable; otherwise, our preliminary expriments showed that the SPN would fail to learn properly.
+When using an SPN in this setup, the discriminator's parameters should be frozen to ensure that its features remain stable; otherwise, our preliminary experiments showed that the SPN would fail to learn properly.

 Note that since the SPN requires the ground truth, there is a risk of exposure bias \cite{peussaExposureBiasState2021}, which was mitigated in previous work \cite{bourdinEmpiricalResultsAdjusting2025}.
 Also, the SPN is only intended to facilitate training and is not necessary at inference, except if precise initial states are needed; in this study, to obtain comparable results, we use the SPN during evaluation, see Section \ref{training_and}.